zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 pageTitle: Essentials for YOOtheme Pro Settings
 ---

-**Essentials Settings** holds addons and global configuration. {% .lead %}
+Essentials global data and configuration. {% .lead %}

-The settings are accessed at `Customizer -> Essentials` panel where, beside addons configuration, other global data and configuration is displayed.
+Essentials Settings are accessed at `Customizer -> Essentials` panel where, beside addons configuration, other global data and configuration is displayed.
 The data is stored independently from the theme in a Database table.

 {% image %}
 ![Essentials Settings](/assets/ytp/essentials-settings.gif)
 {% /image %}

----

-## Storages Section

-The `Customizer -> Essentials -> Storages` is the section where [Storage Instances](./storage-abstraction) are managed.

----

-## Auths Section

-The `Customizer -> Essentials -> Auths` is the section where the [OAuths, Keys & Secrets](./oauth-keys-secrets) are managed.

 ---